ceoche/bvalid/README.md

 __BValid__ to list all business assertions using annotation or the manual validator-builder.

-Ideally, we would have expected such library to be the least intrusive in the code, because we do not want our business code to depend on an obscure framework !
-Unlike the famous Jakarta-EE-Validation that is declaring validation rules as annotations, we have decided that all business assertions should be methods and should be written in plain Java.
+Ideally, we would have expected such library to be the least intrusive in the code, because we do not want our business code to depend on an obscure framework.
+Unlike the famous Jakarta-EE-Validation that is declaring assertions as annotations, we have decided that all business assertions should be methods and should be written in plain Java.
 Annotations (or the programmatic builder) are used only to reference them.
-So even if you decide to no longer use __BValid__ in your project, your code will still have all its valuable rules.
+So even if you decide to no longer use __BValid__ in your project, your code will still have all its valuable assertions.

 ## Sources and build